DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 # Recurring Payments

-Recurring payments are transactions that must be repeated after a certain period of time.
+Recurring payments are credit and debit card transactions that must be repeated after a certain period of time.
+For recurring debit card transactions, authentication with 3DS 2.0 of the first transaction occurs (chargeback risk for fraud becomes Bank Issuer), and subsequent transactions aren't submitted for authentication (risk of fraud chargeback remains with the merchant).
+The debit recurrence solution is available for Visa cards only.
+It will soon be available for Mastercard cards.

-These are payments normally found on **signatures**, where the buyer wants to be automatically charged but does not want to re-enter the credit card details.
+These are payments normally found on **signatures**, where the buyer wants to be automatically charged but doesn't want to re-enter the card details.

 ## Types of recurrences